Thank you for making a difference. Since the opening of our library in July of 2010, we have continued to work hard to make

 We are so grateful!

-Wowsers, they did it again!
-A big thanks to a wonderful community-minded company for keeping us in their radar.
-Take a look at the photos to see the van filled with goodies.
-There was an awesome assortment of new clothing, (including hats, t-shirts, golf shirts, jerseys, jackets, shirts, hoodies), highlighters, pens, water bottles, paper goods, clip boards, bags and other assorted items that are certain to delight the children in Dekpor!
+Wowsers, they are doing it again!
+A big thanks to a wonderful community-minded company for keeping us in their radar and sharing items throughout the year.
+We're received an awesome assortment of new clothing (including hats, t-shirts, golf shirts, jerseys, jackets, shirts, hoodies, pjs), highlighters, pens, water bottles, paper goods, puzzles, clip boards, bags, and other assorted items that are delighting the people of Dekpor!
+And, as an added bonus, we were given many items that were used for the Emajjin Children's Foundation Pink Tie Affair to help raise funds!
+To see the items in Ghana, check our shipping albums.
 We are incredibly grateful to the Sigma team!

 Unreal!
 Sigma Promotions just keeps on givin'!
 An incredible amount of brand new goods were donated again this year… and it took two loads in the van with all the seats down.
 T-shirts, jackets, golf shirts, polos, baseball hats, hoodies, pens, notebooks, travel mugs, school bags, and an assortment of other fun items.
 We KNOW that there will be a lot of smiles in Dekpor because of this most generous donation!